Western New Yorkers Click HERE For Local Media Coverage.

 The limit of members for the "Nicholas of Myra Movie Focus Group" audience has now been reached and the first three-hundred people that agreed to particpate will soon have an opportunity to see an advanced look at a majority of Nicholas of Myra: The Story of Saint Nicholas -- The Legend Begins.
 In exchange, the exclusive Focus Group audience will be asked to provide individual consumer feedback based on their wide-ranging, global demographic.

 After the test-screening process is complete, Writer-Director Gerald Hartke will update the general public on when the next opportunity will be for fans and followers of the film to get an advanced look at it.
 In the meantime, return here on Friday, November 30th, for a very important announcement regarding efforts to release both Nicholas of Myra films!

 Join Movie Focus Group And See Upcoming Test Screening Of "The Legend Begins"

 Michael Dentico (Young Nicholas) in a heartfelt scene from the upcoming motion picture Nicholas of Myra: The Story of Saint Nicholas -- The Legend Begins.

-Audience Test Screening To Be Held In Buffalo NY This Holiday Season
+Audience Test Screening To Be Held In Buffalo NY This Winter

 Until then, enjoy this newly released scene from the film!